andersshv/OnlinePOS-TestCase/README.md

 ***************************

-🧾 Program Layout and Functionality
+Program Layout and Functionality.
 The application layout is divided into three main sections:

-Left: Product Groups
+- Left: Product Groups.

-Center: Products belonging to the selected group
+- Center: Products belonging to the selected group.

-Right: Current Order (Cart Contents)
+- Right: Current Order (Cart Contents).
 Each section supports scrolling independently.

-🛒 Adding and Removing Items
+Adding and Removing Items.
-Add to Cart:
+- Add to Cart:
 Click a product tile in the center section, or use the plus (+) button next to an item already in the cart.

-Remove from Cart:
+- Remove from Cart:
 Use the minus (-) button to decrease quantity.
 To fully remove an item, click the garbage can icon next to it (the minus button does not remove the last unit).

-🧹 Clearing and Completing Orders
+Clearing and Completing Orders.
-Clear Order:
+- Clear Order:
 The garbage can icon next to the total amount clears the entire cart.
 A confirmation dialog will appear first.

-Pay:
+- Pay:
 Clicking the Pay button at the bottom opens a dialog that:

-Displays the total amount,
+    - Displays the total amount,

-Shows a visual wait indicator,
+    - Shows a visual wait indicator,

-Gives the salesperson time to handle payment.
+    - Gives the salesperson time to handle payment.
 The order is only cleared once “Payment Received” is confirmed.

 ************************